 That’s better.
 Where are we?
 Airspeed zero, engines quit, altitude about a thousand feet, radio altitude…zero?
 Damn!
 This was looking more and more like finger trouble on my part.

-The candidates were still at the “What happened?” and “I don’t know” stage so I bravely ‘fessed up that I had just tried to rapid climb the sim but must have done something wrong so just relax and I’ll sort it out back here.
+still at the “What happened?” and “I don’t know” stage so I bravely ‘fessed up that I had just tried to rapid climb the sim but must have done something wrong so just relax and I’ll sort it out back here.

 When it’s pitching and rolling, your brain doesn’t know it’s a simulator.Reposition back to the runway; good, it took that.
 Restart the engines; nope, doesn’t like that.
 Hmm.
 There sure are a lot of screen pages, so many icons.
 Oh; here’s one: CRASH RESET.
 That’s better, now the engines start.
 Total freeze release; still getting a landing gear warning.
 I ask them to put the gear down; it won’t extend.
 We are resting on our belly on the runway with the engines running.

 I had not witnessed a crash recovery during my limited exposure to the instructor’s panel; it was strictly “poke and pray” time now.
 Keep frantically scrolling through never-before-seen screen pages.
 Why is the air conditioning so poor in here?
 I’m sweating so badly my reading glasses are beginning to fog up.

 A/C ON JACKS?
 Wonder what that icon is for.
 What the heck, I’ve nothing to lose at this point.
 Up we go a few feet, three green lights, press the icon again and we settle back onto the runway and blessed silence returns.
 Not total silence; from the inspector seated behind me comes the dreaded “Scratch, scratch” and my spirits sank lower the more scratching I heard.

 The rest of the ride was comparatively uneventful.